icechalisa/Online-Postal/README.md

 Required libraries and tools
     The program is using the library of tkinter, sqlite3, datetime, and random.
-    The program is using the python version 3.8.5 new account which user had created into the text file.
-Program design -- what are your classes are and what are their objectives
-    Account class : contain function to check the account information and function to write the new account.
+    The program is using the python version 3.8.5 Program design -- what are your classes are and what are their objectives Account class : contain function to check the account information and function to write the new account.
     Package class : store the information of the package and calculate the price.